 To ensure the transparency of the ORCID Registry, we keep an audit trail of when and by whom Registry information has been deposited or changed and any changes to privacy settings.
 ORCID will use this information to assist you in addressing concerns about the provenance of data in the Registry and questions about identity ambiguity or theft.
 If you have a concern about the accuracy of data in your ORCID Record or another ORCID Record, please submit a Record Data Report.
 We will review your concerns in accordance our Dispute Procedures.

 The ORCID Registry uses a PostgreSQL database, and we employ a SOLR search engine.
-Our software is developed using JAVA, and will be released under an MIT Open Source Software license and distributed on GitHub.
+Our software is developed using JAVA, and is released under an MIT Open Source Software license and distributed on GitHub at https://github.com/ORCID/ORCID-Source.
 ORCID APIs use RESTful Web services, and responses are in XML and JSON.
 The ORCID Registry is hosted on Rackspace.
 Our database table structure, APIs, sample code, documentation, and a sandbox are available for developers to test integration.
 For more information see our Knowledge Base at http://support.orcid.org.

 ORCID allows and encourages users to link their ORCID record to other identifiers.
 For example, researchers can link their Scopus Author ID to ORCID, or link to ORCID from their ResearcherID record, and in both cases synchronize publication data with their ORCID record.
 The ORCID identifier structure is compatible with the ISO 277729 standard established by International Standard Name Identifier (ISNI).